jasongrimes/fretboardfoundation/_chapters/999-back/025-glossary.md

 [(Tagg, 2018, pp. 52--55)](references#tagg-2018).
-Referring to most types of music in the world as "not tonal", essentially, "not musical", is clearly a poor choice of words and best avoided.
+Referring to most types of music in the world as "not tonal", essentially, "not musical", seems clearly a poor choice of words.
 Tagg suggests the term "[tonical](#tonical)" instead of "tonal" for "music that has a [tonic](#tonic)", and using "tonal" for "any music which has the properties of a [tone](#tone)" (including [modal](#modal) music, which may be [atonical](#atonical) but is not [atonal](#atonal)).